openshift/cluster-logging-operator/README.md

 *  `IMAGE_BUILDER` is the command to build the container image (default: `docker build`)
 *  `EXCLUSIONS` is list of manifest files that should be ignored (default: '')
 *  `OC` is the openshift binary to use to deploy resources (default: `oc` in path)
+*  `REMOTE_REGISTRY` Set to `true` if you are running the cluster on a different machine than the one you are developing on.
+For example, if you are running a cluster in a local libvirt or minishift environment, you may want to build the image on the host and push them to the cluster running in the VM.
+    You will need a username with a password (i.e. not the default `system:admin` user).
+    If your cluster was deployed with the `allow_all` identity provider, you can create a user like this: `oc login --username=admin --password=admin`, then assign it rights:
+    `oc login --username=system:admin`
+    `oc adm policy add-cluster-role-to-user cluster-admin admin`
+    If you used the new `openshift-installer`, it created a user named `kubeadmin` with the password in the file `installer/auth/kubeadmin_password`.
+    `oc login --username=kubeadmin --password=$( cat ../installer/auth/kubeadmin_password )`
+    The user should already have `cluster-admin` rights.

 **Note:**  If while hacking you find your changes are not being applied, use `docker images` to see if there is a local version of the `cluster-logging-operator`